Math Challenge

 3) Students submit their solutions by the due date

 Students' submissions may be collected by the school chairperson.
 Instruction on how and when students can submit their solutions will be made available in the school's page and on the school newsletter.
 The school chairperson determines if submissions will be collected or tracked for prizes.
-The chairperson receives each Math Challenge solution a day before the published date.
+The chairperson has access to the solutions for each math challenge.